crowdsecurity/cs-custom-bouncer/README.md

 ### Start

-If your bouncer run on the same machine that your crowdsec local API, you can start the service directly since the `install.sh` took care of the configuration.
+If your bouncer run on the same machine as your crowdsec local API, you can start the service directly since the `install.sh` took care of the configuration.
 ```sh
 sudo systemctl start cs-custom-bouncer
 ```

 ## Usage

-The custom binary must support the following commands:
+The custom binary will be called with the following arguments :

 ```bash
 <my_custom_binary> add <ip> <duration> <reason> <json_object> # to add an IP address